mateusgondim/T2DEngine/README.md

 # T2DEngine
-A 2d tile based game engine, with a sample platformer game constructed using the engine
+A 2d tile based game engine, with a sample platformer game constructed using the engine.
+Still in development.
 # Motivation
 The main reason behind the construction of the engine, was to have a first hand learning experience on how to contruct a component based 2d game engine.
 Its still in its early stages but, it already have some core feattures, as memory management, that can already be used on a game project, as can be shown by the sample game.
 # Sample game screenshots